 4. Confirm Deposit Amount

-If you deposit a check in person, you may need to indicate the amount on the deposit slip.
-If you’re using your bank’s mobile app, you may have to enter in the payment amount of your check.
+If you deposit checks in person, you may need to indicate the amount on a deposit slip.
+If you’re using a bank’s mobile app, you will enter in the payment amount of your check.
 Same goes if you deposit it at an ATM.

 Before confirming your deposit, make sure you have indicated the correct information.
-Being even one digit off from your account number, for example, could result in delays to access the funds you’ve deposited.
+Being even one digit off from your savings or checking account number, for example, could result in delays to access the funds you’ve deposited.

 5. Wait for Confirmation